arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ```

+**12.** Connect the LiPo battery to your MKR WIFI 1010, without the USB cable connected.

+***The battery must be connected to the MKR WIFI 1010 before connecting via USB, otherwise it may not work.***

-**12.** Connect the MKR WIFI 1010 to the USB port of your PC.
-Make sure that the ArduinoMKR WIFIF 1010 is selected and that the port is correct.
+**13.** Connect the MKR WIFI 1010 to the USB port of your PC.
+Make sure that the Arduino MKR WIFI 1010 is selected and that the port is correct.
 Upload the code to the board.
 You will see a message similar to the following.

 ## Measure battery voltage via the Arduino IoT Cloud